After a mammoth effort by Jarrod Dixon the team’s production profiler is now ready for an open source release.

 Excellent.
 If you just could give the dll in the NuGet package a strong name it would be perfect…

-Chad_Moran almost 13 years ago
+Chad_Moran over 13 years ago

 Chad_Moran